zalando-stups/play-swagger/README.md

 Having an API definition as the single source of truth in your codebase—with formal type specification of the in- and output values, including their constraints—provides for a powerful feature when it comes to testing.
 The Play-Swagger plugin automates the creation of test data generators that can drive property checks directly from the API specification.
-Play-Swagger generates data generators and unit tests directly from your Swagger API specification.
+Play-Swagger derives data generators and unit tests directly from your Swagger API specification.

 Property-based testing using generator-driven property checks is a cool way to test the validity of your application according to the rules or properties that apply to your application.
 Properties, in this sense, are high-level